ngcline/suoNO-NOn-statico/README.md

 # suoNO-NOn-statico
-A repository of approaches to realizing the live electronics in the Luigi Nono's works.
+A repository of approaches to realizing the live electronics in Luigi Nono's works.

 * _Con Luigi Dallapiccola_ (1979)
 * _Das atmende Klarsein_ (1980-83)